 We want this to be an enjoyable class for you.
 If you make a reasonable attempt at all the work, you will have no problem passing.

 We’re a small class, and part of the fun of taking a small class is getting to know other people.
 The move to online classes has made this difficult, but we have created a class Slack to restore some of that community aspect.
-Please email us if you are taking the class and did not receive a Slack invite.
+You can join the Slack through the Slack tab on our Canvas; please email us if you are having trouble.

 If you would like to follow along on your personal computer, you may install